JohnLCaron/rlauxe/docs/cases/Colorado2024.md

 ## Generating the election

-Run createColoradoClca() to create a CLCA elction in  _$testdataDir/cases/corla/clca/audit_
+Run createColoradoElection() to create a CLCA or Polling election in  _$testdataDir/cases/corla/clca/audit_ or _$testdataDir/cases/corla/polling/audit_.
+OneAudit elections are not supported.

 1. detailxml and contest.csv are used to define a CorlaContestBuilder for each contest.
    Set Nc from contest.csv field name contestBallotCardCount.